laird-lab/Msk-Age/README.md

 **How can I use MskAge?**

-MskAge can be used for a large number of purposes, however given its applicability to *in vitro* and *ex vivo* culture systems, and the difficulty of obtaining musculoskeletal tissues from patietns, we anticipate MskAge will be highly useful to study the effects of experimental perturbations.
+MskAge can be used for a large number of purposes, however given its applicability to *in vitro* and *ex vivo* culture systems, and the difficulty of obtaining musculoskeletal tissues from patients, we anticipate MskAge will be highly useful to study the effects of experimental perturbations.

 **I have some data, how do I calcuate the MskAge of my samples?**